 - Flexibility.
 Adapting quickly to new conditions is crucial to succeeding at STEM activities.
 Learning on the fly and being able to reproduce that learning through doing is true flexibility.

 Through hands-on experimentation, younger learners can gain a better understanding of STEM principles and how to apply them in real world scenarios.

 When should kids start STEM classes?

-STEM programs for kids are usually designed for children 7 and up.
-That being said, any kid who can engage in hands-on play can start grasping the basics of STEM principles through games or fun activities.
+STEM programs for kids are typically designed for children 7 and up.
+However, any child who can engage in hands-on play can start grasping the basics of STEM principles through games or fun activities.